omniti-labs/mimeo/doc/mimeo.md

  * Replicate tables by replaying INSERTS, UPDATES and DELETES in the order they occur on the source table, but DO NOT remove deleted tables from the destination table.
  * Can be setup with logdel_maker(...) and removed with logdel_destroyer(...) functions.
  * p_limit, an optional argument, can be used to change the limit on how many rows are grabbed from the source with each run of the function.
 Internally defaults to 10,000 if not given here or set in configuration table.
- * p_repull, an optional argument, sets a flag to repull data from the source instead of getting new data.
-Note that **ALL local data will be truncated** and the ENTIRE source table will be repulled.

 *snapshot_maker(p_src_table text, p_dblink_id int, p_dest_table text DEFAULT NULL, p_index boolean DEFAULT true, p_filter text[] DEFAULT NULL, p_condition text DEFAULT NULL, p_pulldata boolean DEFAULT true)*
  * Function to automatically setup snapshot replication for a table.
 By default source and destination table will have same schema and table names.